jdewalt88/Azure-Cloud-SOC/README.md

 - SecurityIncident (Incidents created by Sentinel)
 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

+## Set up of Virtual Machines
+- Set up multiple VMs to run unprotected in the cloud.
+- Removed the firewall retrictions to allow all inbound traffic

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)